Photo of John Harmon courtesy of African American Chamber of Commerce of New Jersey.

 “After I gave testimony and returned to my seat, Chairwoman Sumpter read a statement provided by New Jersey’s Office of Legislative Services (OLS) which appeared to contradict my position on the effect of including liquidated damages as an accountability measure in the proposed bills.

 Harmon said her statement which sighted Croson v.
-Richmond, an earlier case that opposed MWBE goals clearly conflated the issue and appeared reasonable to those in the audience that may not have been well versed on the law.
+Richmond, that an earlier case that opposed MWBE goals clearly conflated the issue and appeared reasonable to those in the audience who may not have been well versed on the law.

 “However, the insertion of liquidated damages in a procurement contract is a standard practice and should not be correlated with aspirational goals,” Harmon said.
 “This will ensure that those who participate in public contracting will honor the provisions relating to scope of work, delivery of services and the relationship with participating parties or be subject to sanction, plain and simple.”